brentley/ecsworkshop/content/secrets/06-walkthrough-step-03/cdk.md

         const dbName = this.node.tryGetContext("dbName");
         const dbPort = this.node.tryGetContext("dbPort");

-        this.dbSecret = new Secret(this, 'DBCredentialsSecret', {
+        this.dbSecret = new Secret(this, 'dbCredentialsSecret', {
             secretName: "serverless-credentials",
             generateSecretString: {
                 secretStringTemplate: JSON.stringify({